-In order to take this project on, I moved to Washington DC to study with the top FOIA experts in the country, including a former FOIA director for the Federal Bureau of Investigations.
+In order to take this project on, I moved to Linden, Virginia, outside of Washington DC, to study with the top FOIA experts in the country, including a former FOIA director for the Federal Bureau of Investigations.
 I met with experts, learned from them, and perfected my craft.
 Today, we are in the very beginnings of the project, via my organization SuperfundResearch.org, an effort which will eventually encompass over a half a billion US EPA records, covering all 1,300+ Superfund toxic waste sites, which has led to people dubbing SuperfundResearch.org as “The WikiLeaks of Toxic Waste.”

 From spending time with these records, I have learned that each document cache is a tome of corruption, mismanagement, media misreporting, and EPA contractor greed.
 These records, when released, with be the first time that 90% of them have ever seen the light of day.
 In order to obtain the records, I am building ten teams, one for each regional EPA office, which will be responsible for 100-150 Superfund sites per team.